-Yes, that might not be the ideal learning environment for you, but it is the way you are going to create the most value and not be annoying as hell.
+Yes, that might not be the ideal environment for success in your learning, but it is the way you are going to create the most value and not be annoying as hell.

 That doesn’t mean you don’t get any feedback, don’t get to learn anything, or even that you have to come up with all of your own projects.

 However, you should realize that you are there to make everyone else’s jobs easier, and not the other way around.

 This service-first type of attitude will not only carry you far in your internship, but also it will groom you to become a leader—because that’s exactly what real leaders do.
 They make other people’s jobs easier and they serve.

 Now, obviously you have to get some benefit out of the arrangement, and trust me, if you act in this manner, you will.